How To Wash Cloth Nappies

 Cleaning Your Machine

-You should ideally be washing your washing machine once a month– even if you aren’t a cloth nappy user!
-Yep, your machine needs a wash too, you know?
+You should ideally be cleaning your washing machine once a month– even if you aren’t a cloth nappy user!

 A simple method is: